 Check out the Picasso Museum

-Malaga was the birthplace of famous artist Pablo Picasso, so it’s no surprise that the Picasso Museum is one of the city’s top attractions.
-The museum is open every day until 7pm.
-It’s a small museum which showcases a collection of works by Picasso throughout his career.
-The museum is in the historical centre of Malaga.
+Malaga was the birthplace of legendary artist Pablo Picasso, so it’s no surprise that the Picasso Museum is one of the city’s top cultural attractions.
+Located in the historic centre of Malaga, this museum showcases a remarkable collection of Picasso’s artwork spanning his entire career.

-If Picasso is not to your taste, there are about 30 other museums and galleries in Malaga, so plenty to choose from.
+If Picasso is not to your taste, fear not!
+Malaga is home to over 30 other museums and art galleries, so you’ll have plenty of options to explore the city’s rich cultural scene.

 Take a tour of Malaga Cathedral

-One of the most famous landmarks in Malaga is its cathedral (Santa Iglesia Catedral Basílica de la Encarnación), which dominates the city centre.
+One of Malaga’s most famous landmarks is its stunning Malaga Cathedral (Santa Iglesia Catedral Basílica de la Encarnación), which dominates the city centre.

-With its North Tower reaching 87 metres, it is a magnificent building, and the tallest cathedral in Andalucia.
-However, the second bell tower was never finished, due to lack of funds.
+Built between 1528 and 1782 on the site of a former mosque, the cathedral is a beautiful blend of Baroque and Renaissance architecture.
+With its towering North Tower standing at 87 meters, it is the tallest cathedral in Andalucia.
+Unfortunately, the second bell tower remains unfinished due to a lack of funds.

-Inside Malaga Cathedral the architecture is equally elaborate.
-It has many notable features, including the stained-glass windows in the apse
+Inside Malaga Cathedral, the architecture is equally impressive, featuring intricate details and notable features such as the stained-glass windows in the apse.

-The entrance fee includes an audio guide, but if you want more information, you could book a 2 hour tour of the cathedral and historic centre.
-Alternatively, you could do a guided tour of the cathedral rooftop terrace.
+The entrance fee includes an audio guide, but for a deeper understanding, you could book a 2 hour tour of the cathedral and historic centre.
+Alternatively, a guided tour of the cathedral rooftop terrace offers breathtaking views of the city.

 Take a stroll along Palmeral de las Sorpresas

-Much as you’ll love exploring Malaga’s historic old city, don’t forget to visit the redeveloped area by the port.
-Follow the palm-lined walkway, El Palmeral de las Sorpresas, to the seafront.
+After exploring Malaga’s historic old town, take a walk to the redeveloped area by the Malaga port.
+If you follow the palm-lined walkway, El Palmeral de las Sorpresas, it will lead to the beautiful seafront on the Mediterranean coast.

-This is a modern area with bars, restaurants, shops, and a Pompidou Centre.
-It is also the terminal for the enormous cruise ships which dock in Malaga.
+This modern district is home to a variety of bars, restaurants, shops, as well as Malaga’s Pompidou Centre.
+It also serves as the terminal for the massive cruise ships that dock in Malaga, making it a bustling and lively spot in the city.

 Visit the Centre Pompidou Malaga